 The study of an era, a problem, or a commanding figure not fully treated in other courses.
 Topics change from term to term and are announced in advance.
 May be repeated for credit.
 CR/NC grading when used as a travel course.
-Prerequisite: History 1024 or permission of instructor.
+Prerequisite: Any Transylvania history course or permission of instructor.
 (Students may petition the program to allow Special Topics courses to fulfill history major field distribution requirements.)
 IV